andrenevares/andrenevares/modern-javascript/readme.md

 42. Math Object
 43. Primitive vs Reference Types

-## Seção 6:The Document Object Model
+## Seção 6: The Document Object Model
 44. Interacting with the Browser
 45. The DOM Explained
 46. The Query Selector